-Over time improvements to the series 300 and the A330 made the A340-200 obsolete and only 28 were built.
-Austrian also replaced its A310s with A330-200s however in 2006 mounting losses saw the entire Airbus long-haul fleet sold and many international destinations stopped (such as Phuket, Mauritius, Colombo, Kathmandu).
+As well as the sale of the A330s many international destinations were stopped (such as Shanghai, Phuket, Mauritius, Colombo, Male, Kathmandu).
 Austrian was the last scheduled European airlines to operate to Melbourne but that didn't save it or the Sydney route which were both canned in March 2007.
 The Four A330s all joined TAP Air Portugal with whom they still serve whilst the pair of A340-313s joined Swiss International.

 I'm Richard Stretton: a fan of classic airliners and airlines who enjoys exploring their history through my collection of die-cast airliners.
 If you enjoy the site please donate whatever you can to help keep it running: